 The impact of the virus has been wide ranging, with direct effects such as disproportionately higher infection rates and poorer outcomes among marginalised groups, and indirect effects including lower access to usual healthcare services and the effect on the wider determinants of health such as employment, housing, education and social connection.

-"The impact of the virus has been wide ranging, with direct effects such as disproportionately higher infection rates and poorer outcomes among marginalised groups"Senior Policy Advisor (health inequalities and regulation)
+"The impact of the virus has been wide ranging, with direct effects such as disproportionately higher infection rates and poorer outcomes among marginalised groups"Senior Policy Manager (Health Inequalities and Regulation)

 With the challenges of the pandemic arises an opportunity for trusts to consider how their approach to recovering from COVID-19, restoring services and dealing with a second wave of cases can be done in a way that also addresses inequity in existing health outcomes and minimises the disproportionate consequences of COVID-19 on marginalised groups.

 NHS England and Improvement have set an expectation that health inequalities will be front of mind in trusts' recovery from the pandemic.
 A new framework, developed by the Provider Public Health Network and supported by Public Health England and NHS Providers, sets out a series of principles to support this action, sharing examples of how trusts are already working to strengthen their focus on health equality and working in partnership with other local players to meet the needs of their local populations.
 The framework will be of particular interest to the trust executive members who are leading organisational action to tackle inequalities, as part of COVID-19 phase 3 requirements.